raghavcts/CategoryMicroService/README.md

 ## API Endpoint

-The api endpoint is http://localhost:8080/category/{categoryId}
+The api endpoint is http://localhost:8080/category/{categoryId}?labelType={labelType}

 ## Hystrix Dashboard available in below link

 http://localhost:8080/hystrix/monitor?stream=http%3A%2F%2Flocalhost%3A8080%2Factuator%2Fhystrix.stream&title=CategoryMicroService

-The api endpoint is http://localhost:8080/category/{categoryId}

 Formatted JSON response of discounted products under that category or Respective Error messages should get displayed on the browser.